Evaluation of the Turkish Catastrophe Insurance Pool

 Please contact Dr Jia Shao at Jia.Shao@brunel.ac.uk to arrange an informal discussion about the project.

 Skills and Experience

-You should have a background in statistics, applied mathematics or data science, with some exposure to finance and insurance plus an enthusiasm for working on fundamental problems in these fields.
-You should be a highly motivated individual and possess a strong sense of curiosity.
-The ability to study independently, think critically and collaborate with others is essential.
+Applicants should have a background in statistics, applied mathematics, or data science, with some exposure to finance and insurance, and an enthusiasm for working on fundamental problems in the field.
+Applicants should be motivated to work on fundamental problems in the field, and have a strong sense of curiosity.

 How to apply